hanazuki/rinne/README.md

     # ...
   }

+  # Configure GitHub personal access token to update GitHub Actions secrets.
+  # This token needs `repo` scope to manage private repositories and `public_repo` scope for public ones.
   githubToken: {
     # Rinne will obtain GitHub token from this SSM parameter
     parameter: '/parameter/name',

+    # If specified, kms:Decrypt on this key is granted to Rinne.
     keyId: '1234abcd-12ab-34cd-56ef-1234567890ab',  # optional
   },